rtaylor034/datapack-archive-finished/README.md

 ## Name Colors
 **namespace: 'namecolor'**

-A very simple pack that allows players to change their name color.
+A zero-cost pack that allows players to change their name color.
 (Implemented using teams)

 Players can run:
 ```/trigger namecolor set 0```